History

 VOF, war years, and restart

-On April 1, 1932, the J.G. van Dooren Company (VOF) was formalized—“car rental and equipment in the broadest sense”—with Jurriaan Gerrit and his son Dirk as partners, with offices on Molenstraat in Hillegom.
-After Jurriaan 's death (1933), the company continued in 1934 as Taxi- en expeditiebedrijf J.G. van Dooren under Dirk&#
+On April 1, 1932, the firm J.G. van Dooren (general partnership) was formally established—“car rental and transportation services in the broadest sense”—with Jurriaan Gerrit and his son Dirk as partners, with offices on Molenstraat in Hillegom.
+After Jurriaan’s death (1933), the firm continued in 1934 as the J.G. van Dooren Taxi and Freight Forwarding Company under Dirk’s leadership.
+During World War II, many vehicles were requisitioned; those not requisitioned ran on wood gas due to the oil crisis.

 Strategically to the Kop van Noord-Holland